Feature-Driven Strategies for Trading Wind Power and Hydrogen: Real-Time Adjustments

 \subsection{Real-time Adjustment Algorithm}

 Implementing the hourly decision rule \eqref{eq:adj_rule} independently for each single hour of the optimization period would not guarantee that the minimum daily hydrogen production requirement $\underline{H}$ is satisfied.
 Instead, we introduce an algorithm which only adjusts the electrolyzer's schedule according to the hourly decision rule in a given hour $t$ if this requirement can still be met during the day.
 Therefore, the electrolyzer's consumption can always be adjusted upward from the day-ahead schedule at any given hour.
 However, in order to perform a downward adjustment in a given hour $t$ of the day $d$, the adjusted hydrogen production in this hour $\rho^{\rm H} p^{\rm adj}_t$, plus the cumulative realized production in previous hours $\rho^{\rm H} p_t^{\rm real} = \sum_{i=24(d-1)+1}^{t-1} \rho^{\rm H} p^{\rm adj}_i$, plus the cumulative production schedule for the remaining hours of the day $\sum_{i=t+1}^{24d} \rho^{\rm H} p^{\rm H}_i$ must be higher than the minimum daily hydrogen production requirement $\underline{H}$.
 For example, let us consider a hybrid power plant with a certain minimum daily hydrogen production requirement, equivalent to the consumption of $15$ MWh.
 If the realized cumulative hydrogen production at hour $15$ is equal to $10$ MWh and the cumulative planned hydrogen production from hour $15$ to $23$ is equal to $7$ MWh, then the electrolyzer has a scheduled hydrogen surplus of $2$ MWh, which can be adjusted down at hour $15$.
 If the hourly decision rule \eqref{eq:adj_rule} outputs a lower set-point for the electrolyzer than its schedule for this hour, the electrolyzer can then be turned down as much as the surplus allows.
 On the contrary, if the realized cumulative hydrogen production is only equal to $8$ MWh, then the electrolyzer has no scheduled hydrogen surplus and cannot be adjusted down in this hour, regardless of the outputs of the hourly decision rule \eqref{eq:adj_rule}.
+The size of the production requirement compared to the production capacity of both the wind farm and the electrolyzer thus directly affects the possible space of adjustments, with a higher requirement reducing the amount of adjustment possible.
 The complete adjustment algorithm is provided in Algorithm \ref{alg:adj_up_and_dw}.